zepedrob16/lbaw1742/artefacts/artefact-3/artefact-3.md

 In this diagram, page stacks are represented as **double outline rectangles**.

 ## 3. Storyboards
+Storyboards are presented to represent some of the main interactions with the system using a sequence of interfaces and explaining how navigation is done between them.

 <p align="center"><img src="screenshots/story-board-1.png"></p>
 <p align="center"><img src="screenshots/story-board-2.png"></p>
 <p align="center"><img src="screenshots/story-board-3.png"></p>